Measure, Vantage, Branchcone

 Worked Case: Heads or Tails

-Now run the coin flip through the full toolkit, tracking two quantities side by side: Measure, defined above, and Credence — the subjective probability an observer assigns given the information they actually have.
+Now run the coin flip through the full toolkit, tracking two quantities side by side: Measure, defined above, and Credence — the subjective probability an observer assigns given the information available to them.
 Measure belongs to this volume; Credence and the discipline of updating it belong to Measure and Credence.
 The coin flip is the cleanest demonstration of why they must not be conflated: over a two-second interval the two quantities, which started equal, come apart completely and then reconverge.

 Before \(-0.5\) s.
 A fair coin, no side chosen.
 The situation is symmetric, and both quantities sit at 0.5 — Measure because the branches forward of this Vantage split evenly by weight, Credence because the observer has no information that favors either side.